SproutyLabs/SproutyDialogsDocs/docs/variables.md

 :::info[Important]

-At the same way that before, if the variable is inside one or more groups, you need to set its full path as its name, such as: `"group1/group2/variable_name"`.
+As the same way that before, if the variable is inside one or more groups, you need to set its full path as its name, such as: `"group1/group2/variable_name"`.
 The same applies when referring to the name of a group within other groups.

 :::